Olive

 This section has been translated automatically.

-The olive (actually olive tree), is an up to 20 m high, in the age often gnarled, evergreen tree from the genus of the olive trees (Olea), which belongs to the family of the olive tree plants (Oleaceae).
+The olive (actually olive tree) is an evergreen tree from the olive tree genus (Olea), which belongs to the olive tree family (Oleaceae) and is up to 20 meters tall and often gnarled when old.
 The olive tree can live for several hundred years.
-It has been cultivated as a useful plant since the 4th millennium BC.
+It has been cultivated as a crop since the 4th millennium BC.
 The traditional rule is "the more crooked and gnarled, the better the yield".

 General information